 On the occasion of Paris Design Week and at the initiative of AD magazine, the AD Decorators' Tour held their second event.
 During this Parisian stroll, 38 talents from the world of design and decoration exhibited their new products to the general public both in their own showrooms and in galleries who hosted them.
 Laurène Barbier Tardrew and Romain Jourdan, founders of Studioparisien, were in attendance.

 It is in the heart of the sixth district of the French capital, which asserts its presence among the world's design cities, that Studioparisien imagined the new scenography of the Métaphores textile showroom.
-Our workshops, who have previously collaborated with Laurène Barbier Tardrew and Romain Jourdan, helped them to make several pieces of furniture exhibited in the showroom.
-Each of these creations was designed and upholstered in our Lyon workshops using sublime fabrics from the new Métaphores collection.
+Our workroom, who have previously collaborated with Laurène Barbier Tardrew and Romain Jourdan, helped them to make several pieces of furniture exhibited in the showroom.
+Each of these creations was designed and upholstered in our Lyon ateliers using sublime fabrics from the new Métaphores collection.

 Inspired by Cartier's iconic feline, the Panther sofa is an quintessential piece born of the collaboration between Studioparisien and our workroom.
 This sofa with its soft and feminine lines has been entirely upholstered in Concorde Dune linen velvet and recalls the elegant shapes of the elongated cat.